-Following a sustained petition in Juvenile Court, the Judge may refer the youth and his/her parents to the Probation Department for preparation of a disposition report.
-This report includes information about the circumstances surrounding the sustained offense, a statement from the victim, a statement from the youth and his/her parent(s)/guardian(s), information about educational status, any mental health issues that are outstanding or need follow-up, and familial/social history.
-Also addressed are issues of dependency and involvement with Child Protective Services, any substance abuse problems, and a report of any prior involvement in the Juvenile Justice System.
+Following a sustained petition in Juvenile Court, the Judge may refer the youth and his/her parents to the Probation Department for preparation of a disposition report focusing on the minor’s social history and behavioral patterns.
+This report must include the circumstances and gravity of the offense, the age of the minor and any prior involvement in the Juvenile Justice System.
+In addition, the report will include a statement from the victim, youth, and his/her parent(s)/guardian(s), information about educational status, and any mental health or substance abuse issues that need follow-up.
+Also addressed are issues of dependency and involvement with Child Protective Services.